 A physician and son-in-law to Philip Melanchthon, his Lutheran faith led to imprisonment for heresy, shaping Protestant intellectual history.

-Caspar Peucer's life was a tense fusion of rigorous science and fraught theology.
-A skilled physician and mathematician from Sorbian roots, he rose to prominence as a professor at the University of Wittenberg and the personal doctor to Saxon electors.
-His career was catapulted, and later jeopardized, by his marriage to Philippina, the daughter of the great Protestant reformer Philip Melanchthon.
-Peucer became Melanchthon's intellectual heir, a leading voice of the moderate Lutheran faction known as Philippism.
-After Melanchthon's death, theological winds shifted, and hardline Lutherans gained power.
-Peucer's nuanced views were declared heretical, leading to a brutal twelve-year imprisonment.
-Though finally released, his academic career was shattered.
-His story is less about a single discovery and more about the perilous intersection of reformation politics, medical practice, and doctrinal belief.
+Caspar Peucer spent twelve years imprisoned for his theological views.
+A physician and mathematician from Sorbian roots, he rose to professor at the University of Wittenberg and personal doctor to Saxon electors.
+His career was catapulted by his marriage to Philippina, daughter of reformer Philip Melanchthon.
+Peucer became Melanchthon's intellectual heir, a leading voice of the moderate Lutheran faction called Philippism.
+After Melanchthon's death, hardline Lutherans declared Peucer's nuanced views heretical.
+Though released, his academic career was shattered.
+His story captures the perilous intersection of reformation politics, medical practice, and doctrinal belief.

 The biggest hits of 1525